Chart Color Schemes

 Alfords Point has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Area infrastructure changes significantly influence local performance.
-AreaSearch identified three key projects impacting the area: Illawong Village Shopping Centre Redevelopment, Heathcote Road Upgrade from Infantry Parade to The Avenue, Blaxland Riverside Estate, and Baxter Place.
+The performance of a region is significantly impacted by changes in local infrastructure.
+AreaSearch has identified three projects that are expected to influence this area.
+Notable projects include Illawong Village Shopping Centre Redevelopment, Heathcote Road Upgrade from Infantry Parade to The Avenue, Blaxland Riverside Estate, and Baxter Place.
+Below is a list of these projects, which are deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.